pchapin/tutorialada/README.md

   presented in the text of the tutorial.
 It is menu-driven so you can pick which sample you want to run.

-* `Win32Ada`.
+* `win32ada_sample`.
 This program is intended to demonstrate the Win32Ada library that allows Ada to interface directly to the Windows OS.
 Right now it is little more than a placeholder.
 A more interesting application (again: a graphical version of the Hexdump example?) would be welcome.
+This program is only expected to work on Windows.

 * `xmlada_sample`.
 This program is nothing more than one of the samples in the XMLAda documentation.
 A more interesting application would be welcome.